NEIGHBORS OF

 In response, neighbors along Clement Way developed a second petition, requesting an end to the approval of these special event permits, signed by nearly every occupied home that sits on the alley.
 We delivered it to the various offices in the city which oversee events permitting, but progress has been stalled by bureaucracy and a lack of clear channels for community relief.

-This is a mostly working class neighborhood: people work night shifts or multiple jobs, kids have nap schedules, people are in school.
-Some neighbors also have anxiety, sound sensitivity, and other disabilities that are aggravated by hours of amplified noise.
-We understand that city life comes with noise and that bars and restaurants can occasionally get loud, but Trace Brewing operates like a different kind of business entirely, without any regard for residents' well-being at home.
+This is a mostly working class neighborhood: people work night shifts or multiple jobs, kids have nap schedules, and people are in school.
+Some neighbors also have disabilities that are aggravated by Trace’s loud parties.
+We understand that city life comes with noise and that bars and restaurants can occasionally get loud, and we live with that.
+Trace Brewing operates unlike other neighborhood establishments, an event venue whose management seemingly does not care about their impact on people who have made this community their home.

 SETTING THE RECORD STRAIGHT: FAQ

-I've heard that "Neighbors of Trace" isn't an actual group of neighbors, but just 2-3 neighbors who blame everything on Trace?
+I've heard that "Neighbors of Trace" isn't an actual group of neighbors, but just 2-3 angry residents who blame everything on Trace?

 It's disappointing, but we are familiar with this attempt to minimize the size and undermine the legitimacy of neighborhood opposition.
-It is a classic conservative strategy to create the illusion that the opposition is fringe or unreasonable, thereby avoiding responsibility for the issue.
-While it's true that not every neighbor sees every issue in exactly the same way, we are unified around the impact that the outdoor events have had on our lives, and this is borne out in the number of signatures on our petitions and voices that have made themselves heard to local agencies.
+Their argument relies on dismissing opposition by portraying it as marginal, instead of just taking responsibility for the impact of their behavior.
+While not every neighbor sees every issue in exactly the same way, we are unified around the impact that the amplified outdoor events have on our lives, as seen in the number of signatures on our petitions and voices that have made themselves heard to local agencies.

 Why are you a seemingly anonymous group?

-We aren't interested in arguing about our concerns on social media, and meanwhile Trace management has harassed and named individuals who have spoken out and spread lies and misinformation about who we are and what we want.
+Trace management has targeted and harassed individuals who have spoken out, and spread lies and misinformation about who we are and what we want.
 For these reasons, the safest position for our group is relative anonymity.
 However, all of the relevant state and local agencies have full access to our petition signatures and any other contact information they need.

 Isn’t this just city living?